HUIXIN-TW/NotionSyncGCal/README.md

 # Notion Synchronise with Google Calendar

-The code will extract the event name, date/time, category, and extra information (text) from the Notion Dashboard and integrate that information into your GCal event.
-It will also add a URL source code to the GCal event so you can click on the URL and automatically be brought over to the specific Notion Page your event is at.
+Do you find yourself juggling between Notion and Google Calendar to manage your events?
+Fret not!
+This awesome code is here to save your day.
+It magically extracts event details from your Notion Dashboard and seamlessly integrates them into your Google Calendar events.
+But wait, there's more!
+It even adds a handy URL to your GCal event, so you can effortlessly jump back to the specific Notion Page related to the event.
+How cool is that?

-WARNING: This repo will access Notion's database and Google Calendar if you do not know what you are doing, it may cause unwanted changes.
+**Warning**: Proceed with caution!
+This repo wields the power to make changes to your Notion database and Google Calendar.
+So, if you're not confident about what you're doing, buckle up and brace yourself for some unexpected surprises.

+## What you will need to get started

+- google account
+- Notion account
+- github account (optional)
+- python3

 ## Current Capabilities: